 This Item examines how your organization determines its core competencies, strategic challenges, and strategic advantages and establishes its strategic objectives to address its challenges and leverage its advantages.
-The aim is to strengthen your overall performance, competitiveness, and future success.
+The aim is to strengthen your overall performance as a health care provider, your performance relative to other organizations providing similar health care services, and your future success.

 - This Item calls for basic information on the planning process and for information on all the key influences, risks, challenges, and other requirements that might affect your organization's future opportunities and directions-taking as long-term a view as appropriate and possible from the perspectives of your organization and your industry or marketplace.
-This approach is intended to provide a thorough and realistic context for the development of a customer- and market-focused strategy to guide ongoing decision making, resource allocation, and overall management. - This Item is intended to cover all types of businesses, forprofit and nonprofit organizations, competitive situations, strategic issues, planning approaches, and plans.
+This approach is intended to provide a thorough and realistic context for the development of a patient-, stakeholder-, and market-focused strategy to guide ongoing decision making, resource allocation, and overall management. - This Item is intended to cover all types of health care organizations, competitive/collaborative situations, strategic issues, planning approaches, and plans.
 The requirements explicitly call for a future-oriented basis for action but do not imply the need for formal planning departments, specific planning cycles, or a specified way of visualizing the future.
-Even if your organization is seeking to create an entirely new business, it is still necessary to set and to test the objectives that define and guide critical actions and performance.

-- This Item emphasizes competitive leadership, which usually depends on revenue growth and operational effectiveness.
-Competitive leadership requires a view of the future that includes not only the markets or segments in which your organization competes but also how it competes.
-How it competes presents many options and requires that you understand your organization's and your competitors' strengths and weaknesses.
-Although no specific time horizons are included, the thrust of this Item is sustained competitive leadership. - An increasingly important part of strategic planning is projecting the future competitive and collaborative environment.
+Even if your organization is seeking to create an entirely new health care service or business, it is still necessary to set and to test the objectives that define and guide critical actions and performance. - This Item emphasizes health care industry leadership, which usually depends on health care service delivery and operational effectiveness.
+This leadership requires a view of the future that includes not only the markets or segments in which your organization provides services but also how it competes and/or collaborates in these markets.
+How it competes and/or collaborates presents many options and requires that you understand your organization's and your competitors'/collaborators' strengths and weaknesses.
+Although no specific time horizons are included, the thrust of this Item is sustained performance leadership. - An increasingly important part of strategic planning is projecting the future competitive and collaborative environment.
 Such projections help to detect and reduce competitive threats, to shorten reaction time, and to identify opportunities.
-Depending on the size and type of organization, future core competencies, maturity of markets, pace of change, and competitive parameters (such as price, costs, or the innovation rate), organizations might use a variety of modeling, scenarios, or other techniques and judgments to anticipate the competitive and collaborative environment.
+Depending on the size and type of organization, future core competencies, maturity of markets, pace of change, and competitive/collaborative parameters (such as costs or the innovation rate), organizations might use a variety of modeling, scenarios, or other techniques and judgments to anticipate the competitive and collaborative environment.